 You can email firstname.lastname@example.org or you can call +1(919) 684-8277 between the hours of 8:00 a.m. and 5:00 p.m.
 EST, Monday to Friday.

 We offer limited financial aid in partnership with various community-based organizations.
 We do not distribute scholarships directly to students.
 Students and their families may wish to contact their own local scholarship organizations, non-profits, and community-based organizations to explore financial funding opportunities.

 What happens if a participant is suspected of violation of the Duke Community Standard or involvement of illegal activity?

 Should an alleged violation of the Duke Community Standard by a participant occur, a programmatic investigation will take place.
 This investigation will not include participation in the Duke University student conduct adjudication process outlined here.
-Suspicion of illegal activity may include involvement from the Duke Campus Police or the Durham local police force.
+Suspicion of illegal activity may include involvement from the Duke Campus Police or the Durham Police Department.

 In addition to the application form, whether online or paper, and the $50 application fee, you must submit the following: